Bushwallyta271828/ClassifierNet/README.md

 #ClassifierNet
 This repository contains neural net exoplanet detection algorithms.
 For the code present, the only technique used for detecting an exoplanet is the transit method.
-The rough algorithm goes as:
+The main points of the algorithm are:

     Precomputing phase: generate the classifier
         For a good number of different neural networks: